MaierN/os21/README.md

 # os15

-A shitty ""OS"" including its own bootloader and built-in programs usable via a shell.
+A shitty x86 (bootable) ""OS"" including its own bootloader and built-in programs usable via a shell.